nupurkapoor/scribble-pad/README.md

 Built with Ember-2.0, Ember-cli, Ember-data & Firebase and a lot of debugging!
 The application is structured focusing on features rather than controllers.

+The application is an inspiration from the classic todo-mvc application.
+Uses Firebase as its data base.
+Can be accessed at: https://scribble-pad.firebaseapp.com/

 ## Prerequisites

 * [Git](http://git-scm.com/)